everx-labs/everdev/docs/work_with_contracts.md

 1. To deploy the contract in the Developer network, you need to have a wallet with tokens, that you will use to prepay the initial deploy operation.
 Surf can help us with that.

-    Install the TON Surf application on your mobile device.
+    Proceed to [ton.surf](https://ton.surf/) and install the TON Surf application on your mobile device.

     **Attention!** Only the mobile version of TON Surf enables you to get Rubies.
 After installing TON Surf on your mobile device and receiving Rubies, you can access your TON Surf account via the web (URL: [https://web.ton.surf/](https://web.ton.surf/)).